-Does It Matter If I Exaggerate My injuries In A Personal Injury Claim?
+Does It Matter If I Exaggerate My Injuries In A Personal Injury Claim?

 Very often in personal injury cases, emotions such as anger, grief, confusion, misunderstanding, or even an unconscious tendency to exaggerate, can be more likely to come to the fore.
 Defendants, and particularly their insurers, are becoming wiser to these matters, and are beginning to show more inclination to investigate potentially fraudulent claims.